charbim/SamGitHub/README.md

 How do I read and understand the Terminal after running the Tester?
 Because the method createDirectoryIfMissing() outputs the message "___ Already Exists" when a File already exists
 _____________________________________________________________________________________________________________________________________

+note it may be useful to change some "checker" methods to booleans instead of voids that output their results for a later steps which can easily be done.